raaidarshad/dbdeclare/docs/guide/tables.md

 In the code above, we import `DatabaseContent` from `dbdeclare` and we import `DeclarativeBase` from `sqlalchemy`.
 We then define a base and a bunch of tables.
-Please refer to [SQLA documentation](https://docs.sqlalchemy.org/en/20/orm/mapping_styles.html#orm-declarative-mapping) for more information on how to define tables and columns.
+Please refer to [SQLA documentation](https://docs.sqlalchemy.org/en/20/orm/mapping_styles.html#orm-declarative-mapping) for more information on how to declare tables and columns.
 Now let's refer to the base:

 ```Python hl_lines="9 12"